hailin-du/Path-to-Data-Science/Chapter 3 Notes.md

 ```
 > IndexError: list index out of range

-Error - out of range - always remeber start from 0, in this case, only 0, 1, and 2
+Error - out of range - always remember start from 0, in this case, only 0, 1, and 2

 ```python
 print(motorcycle[-1])